Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/README.md

 There is a limitation in the current version of the AI Engine tools that only integer format values are supported in data files for the AI Engine simulator.
 Details on the data format and how to convert data from other types to integer format are covered in steps 1 and 2.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the [Vitis Software Platform Release Notes (v2021.1)](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2021.2) for setting up software and installing the VCK190 base platform.

 Before starting this tutorial run the following steps.